-1 supporting documents including, but not limited to, payroll records.
-2 (ii) Any facility that does not comply with the terms of certification shall be subjected to a 3 clawback and twenty-five percent (25%) penalty of the unspent or impermissibly spent funds, paid 4 by the nursing facility to the state, in the amount of increased reimbursement subject to this 5 provision that was not expended in compliance with that certification.
-6 (iii) In any calendar year where no inflationary index is applied, eighty percent (80%) of 7 the base rate staffing adjustment in that calendar year pursuant to subsection (a)(2)(vi) of this 8 section shall be dedicated to increase compensation for all eligible direct-care workers in the 9 manner referenced in subsections (a)(3)(i), (a)(3)(i)(A), and (a)(3)(i)(B) of this section.
-10 (b) Transition to full implementation of rate reform.
-For no less than four (4) years after 11 the initial application of the price-based methodology described in subsection (a)(2) to payment 12 rates, the executive office of health and human services shall implement a transition plan to 13 moderate the impact of the rate reform on individual nursing facilities.
-The transition shall include 14 the following components: 15 (1) No nursing facility shall receive reimbursement for direct-care costs that is less than 16 the rate of reimbursement for direct-care costs received under the methodology in effect at the time 17 of passage of this act; for the year beginning October 1, 2017, the reimbursement for direct-care 18 costs under this provision will be phased out in twenty-five-percent (25%) increments each year 19 until October 1, 2021, when the reimbursement will no longer be in effect; and 20 (2) No facility shall lose or gain more than five dollars (\$5.00) in its total, per diem rate the 21 first year of the transition.
-An adjustment to the per diem loss or gain may be phased out by twenty- 22 five percent (25%) each year; except, however, for the years beginning October 1, 2015, there shall 23 be no adjustment to the per diem gain or loss, but the phase out shall resume thereafter; and 24 (3) The transition plan and/or period may be modified upon full implementation of facility 25 per diem rate increases for quality of care-related measures.
-Said modifications shall be submitted per diem rate increases for quality of care-related measures.
-Said modifications shall be submitted in a report to the general assembly at least six (6) months prior to implementation.
+1 (4)(i) By July 31, 2021, and July 31 of each year thereafter, nursing facilities shall submi 2 to the secretary or designee a certification that they have complied with the provisions of subsection 3 (a)(3) of this section with respect to the inflation index applied on October 1.
+The executive office 4 of health and human services (EOHHS) shall create the certification form nursing facilities mus 5 complete with information on how each individual eligible employee's compensation increased 6 including information regarding hourly wages prior to the increase and after the compensation 7 increase, hours paid after the compensation increase, and associated increased payroll taxes.
+A 8 collective bargaining agreement can be used in lieu of the certification form for represented 9 employees.
+All data reported on the compliance form is subject to review and audit by EOHHS 10 The audits may include field or desk audits, and facilities may be required to provide additional 11 supporting documents including, but not limited to, payroll records.
+12 (ii) Any facility that does not comply with the terms of certification shall be subjected to a 13 clawback and twenty-five percent (25%) penalty of the unspent or impermissibly spent funds, paid 14 by the nursing facility to the state, in the amount of increased reimbursement subject to this 15 provision that was not expended in compliance with that certification.
+16 (iii) In any calendar year where no inflationary index is applied, eighty percent (80%) or 17 the base rate staffing adjustment in that calendar year pursuant to subsection (a)(2)(vi) of this 18 section shall be dedicated to increase compensation for all eligible direct-care workers in the 19 manner referenced in subsections (a)(3)(i), (a)(3)(i)(A), and (a)(3)(i)(B) of this section.
+20 (b) Transition to full implementation of rate reform.
+For no less than four (4) years after 21 the initial application of the price-based methodology described in subsection (a)(2) to paymen 22 rates, the executive office of health and human services shall implement a transition plan to 23 moderate the impact of the rate reform on individual nursing facilities.
+The transition shall include 24 the following components: 25 (1) No nursing facility shall receive reimbursement for direct-care costs that is less than 26 the rate of reimbursement for direct-care costs received under the methodology in effect at the time 27 of passage of this act; for the year beginning October 1, 2017, the reimbursement for direct-care 28 costs under this provision will be phased out in twenty-five-percent (25%) increments each year 29 until October 1, 2021, when the reimbursement will no longer be in effect; and 30 (2) No facility shall lose or gain more than five dollars (\$5.00) in its total, per diem rate the 31 first year of the transition.
+An adjustment to the per diem loss or gain may be phased out by twenty 32 five percent (25%) each year; except, however, for the years beginning October 1, 2015, there shall 33 be no adjustment to the per diem gain or loss, but the phase out shall resume thereafter; and

+(3) The transition plan and/or period may be modified upon full implementation of facility